Skip to Content

 Not sure if you can make the chocolate leaves to decorate the cupcakes?
 You can always try to make chocolate shards, make your own sprinkles, or create gold fondant leaf cupcake topper.

 I have a lot of Cupcake Recipes!
-Here are a few more you may like.

 You won't believe how easy these fall leaves cupcakes were to decorate.
 Yellow and Orange frosting with chocolate leaves are so stunning to serve at your Autumn party.